 In general, the COD will proceed with its process without waiting for the resolution of criminal, civil, or other legal actions arising from the same set of facts that caused a COD complaint.
 The Chair may exercise discretion on a case-by-case basis to delay or defer the COD resolution for a period of time while any law enforcement activity, criminal charges, or other external matters are proceeding, although the COD need not defer or delay resolution until those matters have been fully resolved.

 From time to time, a complaint against a residence hall, or an individual floor or unit within a residence hall, may involve group conduct that has an ongoing or significant impact on the health, safety, wellbeing, or educational or working experience of residents, employees, or the broader MIT community.
 Resolution of this type of complaint may require oversight by the Institute that goes beyond the COD’s traditional sanctioning model, such as closure or repurposing of a residence hall, or the removal or relocation of a significant number of students.
 In such cases the COD may make non-binding recommendations to MIT Senior Leadership in addition to or in lieu of making a final determination of responsibility and sanctions.
-To assist it in making its recommendations, the COD may consult with the Vice President and Dean for Student Life or other relevant Institute officials to gather additional information about the nature and scope of the complaint, and the COD is permitted to make such recommendations regardless of the method of resolution of the complaint (i.e., Administrative Resolution, Hearing, or Sanctioning Panel).
+To assist it in making its recommendations, the COD may consult with the Vice Chancellor and/or the Dean for Student Life or other relevant Institute officials to gather additional information about the nature and scope of the complaint, and the COD is permitted to make such recommendations regardless of the method of resolution of the complaint (i.e., administrative resolution, hearing, panel meeting, or sanctioning panel).

 Methods of resolution:

 A. Administrative Resolution: An administrative resolution of a complaint is determined by the Chair and the OSCCS.
 The Chair and OSCCS may also consult a student member of the COD.
 Neither the complainant nor the respondent will meet with the COD.
 The Chair will determine whether a violation of policy occurred as alleged in the complaint.
 If the Chair determines that a violation did occur, the Chair may assign sanctions.
-All sanctions other than probation with transcript notation, suspension, expulsion, and degree revocation for individual students and suspension of recognition, revocation of recognition, and loss of residence for student organizations may be assigned in an administrative resolution.
+All sanctions other than probation with transcript notation, suspension, suspension held in abeyance, expulsion, and degree revocation for individual students, and suspension of recognition, suspension of recognition held in abeyance, revocation of recognition, and loss of residence for student organizations may be assigned in an administrative resolution.
 There is no appeal to decisions reached in administrative resolution.

-i.
-Administrative resolutions are available for complaints of sexual misconduct, sexual harassment, intimate partner violence, or stalking that do not meet the definition of Title IX Sexual Harassment, if both parties agree with IDHR’s recommended finding of responsibility following an investigation, or the Chair concludes based on the investigation report that administrative resolution is appropriate.
+- Administrative resolutions are available for complaints of sexual misconduct, sexual harassment, intimate partner violence, or stalking that do not meet the definition of Title IX Sexual Harassment if both parties agree with IDHR’s recommended finding of responsibility following an investigation, or the Chair concludes based on the investigation report that administrative resolution is appropriate.

-i.
-Complaints that may lead to probation with a transcript notation, suspension, expulsion, revocation of degree, revocation of student organization recognition, or loss of approval for a student organization residence may only be resolved in a COD hearing or via a COD sanctioning panel.
-These panels may also assign appropriate educational sanctions.
+- Complaints that may lead to probation with a transcript notation, suspension, suspension held in abeyance, expulsion, or revocation of degree for individual students, or suspension of recognition, suspension of recognition held in abeyance, revocation of student organization recognition, or loss of approval for a student organization residence for student organizations may only be resolved in a COD hearing, panel meeting, or sanctioning panel.
+These panels may also assign appropriate educational sanctions or sanctions designed to ensure that other community members have equal access to MIT’s programs or activities.

-iii.
-See Sections XIII, XIV, XV, and XVI for specific rules and procedures regarding hearings involving complaints of sexual misconduct, sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment.
+- See Sections XIII, XIV, and XV for specific rules and procedures regarding hearings and panel meetings involving complaints of sexual misconduct, sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment.

 C. COD Sanctioning Panel